bocadilloproject/bocadillo/docs/guides/http/responses.md

 appropriate `Content-Type` header (shown in comments above).

 ::: tip
-The `res.media` attribute serializes values based on the `media_type` configured on the API, which is `application/json` by default.
+The `res.media` attribute serializes values based on the `media_type` configured on the application, which is `application/json` by default.
 Refer to [Media] for more information.
 :::

 [media]: media.md